J4c0p0/Crafting-ZSL/README.md

-## Classifier Crafting : Turn your ConveNet into a Zero-Shot Learner
+# Classifier Crafting : Turn your ConveNet into a Zero-Shot Learner!

 This repository contains the supporting code for my recent pre-print [<a href="https:xxx">link</a>]